theobald-software/kb.theobald-software.github.io/content/_xtract-universal/using-config-command-line-tool.md

 permalink: /:collection/:path
 weight: 16
 ---
-As of Xtract Universal Version 4.26.1, the command line tool *xu-config.exe* is available to customers for creating extractions outside of the Xtract Universal Designer: `C:\Program Files\XtractUniversal\xu-config.exe`.
+As of Xtract Universal Version 4.26.1, the command line tool *xu-config.exe* is available to customers for creating Table, ODP and DeltaQ extractions outside of the Xtract Universal Designer: `C:\Program Files\XtractUniversal\xu-config.exe`.

 {: .box-note }
 **Note:** This tool is **EXPERIMENTAL** and still in development.
 Beware of bugs and breaking changes!
 It's currently limited to the extraction types [Table](https://help.theobald-software.com/en/xtract-universal/table) [ODP](https://help.theobald-software.com/en/xtract-universal/odp) and [DeltaQ](https://help.theobald-software.com/en/xtract-universal/datasource-deltaq).

 {: .box-note }
-**Note:** Since Xtract Universal 5.0.0, xu-config.exe needs to be executed under the same Windows AD account as the [Xtract Universal service](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/service-account) is running.
+**Note:** As of Xtract Universal 5.0.0, xu-config.exe must be executed under the same Windows AD account as the [Xtract Universal service](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/service-account) is running.
 In this case, you need to run the Windows command prompt as that respective user or use the ```runas```command.

+### Creating SAP Sources

+The xu-config.exe only supports SAP Connections using plain authentication.

+### Creating Destinations

+The xu-config.exe only supports Azure and Amazon S3 destinations

-### Creating a single Table extraction using Windows Command Prompt
+### Creating a single Table Extraction using Windows Command Prompt
 1. Start the Command Prompt application (1) with admin-user rights (2).
 ![cmd-prompt](/img/contents/cmd_prompt.png){:class="img-responsive"}
 2. Navigate and select the *xu-config.exe* command line tool.